anselmoferreira/remote-sensing-sensitive-analysis/README.md

 ## NOTES

-I am not using SMOTE nor another CNN as you can see in main.py.
-This happens because I lost the submodel's 3 weights for both bags (probably I did not save them or overwritted the model files after the two-fold cross validation) :-(.
+I am not using SMOTE as you can see in main.py.
+This happens because I lost the submodel's 3 weights for both bags (probably I did not save them or overwritted the model files after the two-fold cross validation) :-(

 I am using in the code a previous version of the experiment, which applies the normalized fused feature vectors to an SVM classifier.